FedericoBustaffa/obsidian/notes/ai_fundamentals/first_order_logical_agents.md

 A model with an interpretation is a model in the propositional logic.

+## Computational Issues

+A common assumption for FOL agents is the _closed world assumption_: atomic sentences that are not known to be true or false are assumed false.
+This allows to get rid of boilerplate stuff that handles incomplete information.
+In this kinf of agents we assume one unique referent of each constant, predicate or function.

+Due to the introduction of quantifiers, entailment via model checking is very expensive or impossible.
+For example if we have a variable $x$ that can be every real value in $[1, +\infty]$ the computation never stops.

+In case of _universal quantification_, a statement in the form

+$$\forall x \, P$$

+is true in a model if and only if the sentence $P$ is true for every possible object associated with $x$ in the model.
+In propositional logic it is a possibly infinite conjunction of instances of $x$.

+In case of _existential quantifiers_, a statement in the form

+$$\exists x \, P$$

+is true in a model if and only if the sentnces $P$ is true for at least one object associated with $x$ in the model.
+In propositional logic is a possibly infinite disjunction of instances of $x$.

+## First Order Logic Knowledge Base

 ## Questions

 - What is an object?
 - What is a relation?
+- What is a referent?
 - What the interpretation actually does?

 ## References